ShiftyKitty/Advanced-Task-Management-System/README.md

 ## Commercial Approach

 Even though it's overkill to go into this depth for a smaller project, I always find it important to have structure and plan before coding.
 We code and build for commercial purposes.
-This template I developed helps keep things on track and commercially focused, concentrating on why users would use this rather than why I would build this.
+This custom template I developed helps keep things on track and commercially focused, concentrating on why users would use this rather than why I would build this.

 ### 📄 [VIEW FULL COMMERCIAL ANALYSIS DOCUMENT](/docs/pdfs/task_management_app.pdf) 📄